 Make a conscious choice to stop and take a deep breath throughout the day.
 I’ve started a habit in my journal where I write: Good Morning God, followed by a smile, a frown, or a neutral scribble.
 Part of the reason for the face is so I can see how my mood started that day.
 When I go back to read an entry later, I can see how the day unfolded.
 That little habit helps me to be conscious of my connection to God, saying good morning.
 Sometimes I’ll add Jesus and the Holy Spirit to my greeting.
 I choose to write Good Morning God as opposed to, Good God!
 It’s morning!

-I am aspiring to live life as a prayer – pausing, petitioning, and praising, as I seek to live The Guided Life and to pray without ceasing.
+I am aspiring to live life as a prayer, pausing, petitioning, and praising, as I seek to live life with joy and flow and to pray without ceasing.

 May you discover in your own way what it means to pray without ceasing.
 As always, I love hearing your thoughts in return by commenting below.